City of Waynesboro - Route 340 (Main Street) Bridge Replacement

-The existing Route 340 superstructure was constructed with a pin and hanger system which is no longer considered a desirable design feature.
-Recent inspection reports have rated the existing bridge substructure as a four out of nine possible, due to deterioration in abutments and piers.
-The structure is posted at 15-tons and is Structurally Deficient.
-The current Sufficiency Rating of the bridge is 49.8 out of 99 possible.
-Total replacement is considered likely as opposed to rehabilitation.
-The condition of the existing bridge qualifies the structure as a candidate for federal funds for replacement.
+The existing superstructure was built with a pin-and-hanger system which is no longer considered a desirable design feature.
+Recent inspection reports have rated substructure as a four out of a possible nine, due to deterioration in the abutments and piers.
+The bridge is posted at 15-tons and is classified as “structurally deficient.”
+This does not mean that the structure is in danger of imminent failure, but that its condition has deteriorated to a point where it should be replaced or it can no longer carry today’s heavier vehicle loads.
+The condition of the existing bridge allows it to qualify for federal funds for replacement.

-The City has commented that, “aesthetic features are important to the City because the bridge is located essentially as a gateway to our downtown and is adjacent to one of our major parks.”
-Specifically, design consideration will be given to the use of form-lined/stamped concrete architectural features on parapet walls, exposed areas of the substructure, and sidewalks.
-New bridge and approach lighting will compliment the architectural lighting installed in the downtown area.
-Additional consideration will be given to the substructure, landscape and streetscape around the bridge approaches and park areas, special location specific signage and lighting beneath the new bridge.
+The city of Waynesboro has expressed a desire that the bridge include aesthetic features because it serves as a gateway to the downtown business district and is adjacent to a major public park.
+Design may include formed or stamped concrete architectural features on parapet walls, exposed areas of the substructure, and sidewalks.
+New bridge and approach lighting will complement the existing architectural lighting in the city’s downtown.
+Additional consideration will be given to the substructure, landscape and “streetscape” around the bridge, as well as special signage and lighting beneath the new bridge.

 This project replaces an existing substandard, structurally deficient bridge on a state primary route that serves residents of the City of Waynesboro.
 If not replaced the existing bridge will continue to deteriorate and would eventually have to be closed to vehicular and pedestrian traffic.
 Unless a replacement construction contract is awarded, the inevitable closure of the existing structure would inconvenience local residents, disadvantage area business and adversely affect traffic flow through downtown Waynesboro.

-The bridge will be closed during construction and traffic will be detoured (less than 1-mile) to the adjacent Route 250 Broad Street Bridge with minimal impact to area industrial and commercial interests.
+The bridge will be closed during construction and traffic will be detoured (less than one mile) to the adjacent Broad Street (Route 250) bridge with minimal impact to industrial and commercial interests.
 Affected school bus routes will require additional coordination.

 Traffic alerts can also be found on the VDOT website under Travel Center, Travel advisories and lane closures.
 Click on the area of the state you are interested in, and view current travel advisories and lane closures.
 Click here to go to the Staunton District Travel Center page: Staunton District